SNStatComp/awesome-official-statistics-software/README.md

 - Java application [ADaMSoft](http://adamsoft.sourceforge.net) implements procedures for data analysis, data, web and text mining.
 Also contains procedures for data validation and imputation, based on the principle of Fellegi and Holt.

 #### Data integration and record linkage ([GSBPM](http://www1.unece.org/stat/platform/display/metis/The+Generic+Statistical+Business+Process+Model) 5.1)
+- R package [reclin](https://cran.r-project.org/web/packages/reclin/index.html).
+Functions to assist in performing probabilistic record linkage and deduplication: generating pairs, comparing records, em-algorithm for estimating m- and u-probabilities, forcing one-to-one matching.
+Can also be used for pre- and post-processing for machine learning methods for record linkage.
 - R package [RecordLinkage](https://CRAN.R-project.org/package=RecordLinkage).
 Implementation of the Fellegi-Sunter method for record linkage.
 - R package [fastLink](https://cran.r-project.org/web/packages/fastLink/index.html).
 Implements a Fellegi-Sunter probabilistic record linkage model that allows for missing data and the inclusion of auxiliary information.
 Documentation can be found on http://imai.princeton.edu/research/linkage.html
 - R packages [stringdist](https://CRAN.R-project.org/package=stringdist) and [fuzzyjoin](https://CRAN.R-project.org/package=fuzzyjoin) allow for matching records based on inaccurate keys.